-2. From Associate to Participating Membership.
-Persons thus enrolled as associate members are enrolled as participating members when they have made a credible profession of faith in Jesus Christ as their Savior and Lord and have accepted the teachings of the Gospel as held by Friends.
-If an associate member does not make such a profession of faith by the time he or she reaches the age of 21, upon recommendation by the Elders Board and approval by the church, the name is then removed from the list of members.
+- 1. Qualification and Definition- Children born or adopted into the homes of members are, with the consent of the parents, enrolled as associate members.
+Children of those applying for membership may be so enrolled on their request and with the consent of the parents. - 2.
+From Associate to Participating Membership- Persons enrolled as associate members are enrolled as participating members when they have made a credible profession of faith in Jesus Christ as their Savior and Lord and have accepted the teachings of the Gospel as held by Evangelical Friends Church Mid America Yearly Meeting.
+If an associate member does not make such a profession of faith by the time, he or she reaches the age of 21, upon recommendation by the Elders Board or Leadership Team, and approval by the church, the name is then removed from the list of members.

-Section IV -- Affiliate Membership
+Section IV - Affiliate Membership

-In situations where persons not Friends (or Friends temporarily located) are actively interested and engaged in the work of a church, such may be admitted to affiliate membership without severing their relations with another denomination or the home church.
-Affiliate members recognize and fulfill the obligation of regular attendance in the services, active moral support of the church and its work, and liberal giving toward its financial program.
-They may hold offices in the church, subject to the discretion of the local church.
-(See page 42, Part II, Chapter II, Section 1, B., 3.).
+In situations where persons not Friends (or Friends temporarily located) are actively interested and engaged in the work of a church, such may be admitted to affiliate membership without severing their relations with another denomination or home church.
+Affiliate members recognize and fulfill the obligation of regular attendance in the services, active moral support of the church and its work, and giving toward its financial program.
+They may hold offices in the church, subject to the discretion of the local church (Part II, Chapter II, Section 1, B).
 They are not counted in the annual reports of membership but may be reported separately if desired.
-Children of such members may become affiliate members also, or at the request or by the consent of their parents they may become associate members of the church.
+Children of such members may become affiliate members also, or at the request or by the consent of their parents, they may become associate members of the church.
 Affiliate members may be received into full membership when they so desire.

-Section V -- Transfer by Certificate or Letter
+Section V - Transfer by Certificate or Letter

-- 1. Among Friends.
-When members, or associate members, desire to unite with another meeting, they request their church to issue a certificate of membership.
+- 1. Among Friends- When members, or associate members, desire to unite with another meeting, they request their church to issue a certificate of membership.
 Such a transfer of membership may be initiated by the local church when it deems best to do so.
 Transfer of membership is not complete until the church accepting the certificate has informed the church which issued it. - 2.
-With Other Denominations.
-When an applicant for membership produces a letter of recommendation from another denomination, the church may receive the applicant on this recommendation or on the person's own profession of faith, or may reject the applicant as is judged best.
+With Other Denominations- When an applicant for membership produces a letter of recommendation from another denomination, the church may receive the applicant on this recommendation or on the person's own profession of faith or may reject the applicant as is judged best.
 If a member wishes to unite with some other body of Christians, the church may grant to the church of the member's choice a letter stating the member's Christian standing; thereupon the person's membership with Friends terminates. - 3.
-Transfer of Ministers.
-(See page 80, Part III, Chapter VI, 3.).

-4. Record of Transfers.
-The acceptance and issuance of all certificates are to be recorded in the minutes of the churches, and the lists of members corrected accordingly.
+Transfer of Ministers- (See Part III, Chapter VI, 3). - 4.
+Record of Transfers- The acceptance and issuance of all certificates are to be recorded in the minutes of the churches, and the lists of members corrected accordingly.

-NOTE: Sample membership forms are included on pages 104-110 in Part V, Chapter V of this Faith and Practice.
+(NOTE: Sample membership forms are included in Part V, Chapter V of this Faith and Practice.)

-Section VI -- Resignation and Forfeiture
+Section VI - Resignation and Forfeiture